 The family and I enjoyed our last ride on the water before I prepare the boat for winter storage.

 Today, I will be filming more videos in my gym.
-But before I leave, I will be sharing a few exercises that will help you heal knee pain after workouts.
+However, before I leave, I will be sharing a few exercises that will help you heal knee pain after workouts.

 If you haven’t checked out my YouTube channel yet, you can go here.
 I am approaching 1,000 uploaded videos, so make sure to subscribe to keep up-to-date with my latest videos.